SiddharthDey/ECE276A_PR2/README.md

 # ECE276A_PR2
-Course project for ECE 276A - Particle Filter SLAM and Texture Mao
+Course project for ECE 276A - Particle Filter SLAM and Texture Map